 Pay Ratio Disclosure.
-In August 2015, pursuant to a mandate of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the SEC adopted a rule requiring annual disclosure of the ratio of a registrant's median employee's annual total compensation to the total annual compensation of its chief executive officer.
-For 2018, the total annual compensation (as disclosed in the 2018 Summary Compensation Table) of Robert D. Graham, our chief executive officer, is \$5,770,000; the reasonable estimate of the median of the annual total compensation of all of our employees except our chief executive officer, calculated in a manner consistent with Item 402(u) of Regulation S-K, is \$63,181; and the ratio of such two amounts is 91 to 1.
+SEC rules require annual disclosure of the ratio of a registrant's median employee's annual total compensation to the total annual compensation of its chief executive officer.
+For 2020, the total annual compensation (as disclosed in the 2020 Summary Compensation Table) of Robert D. Graham, our chief executive officer, is \$8,080,000; the reasonable estimate of the median of the annual total compensation of all of our employees except our chief executive officer, calculated in a manner consistent with Item 402(u) of Regulation S-K, is \$100,630; and the ratio of such two amounts is 80 to 1.

-For purposes of this disclosure, our "median employee" was estimated using a simple random sample statistical sampling technique, pursuant to which we and each of our consolidated subsidiaries worldwide selected every seventh employee listed on their first payroll register for the month of October 2017.
-Based on such random sample of our employees, and using the 2017 base salary (or equivalent for hourly employees) for each employee in such random sample as reflected in our payroll records, the median employee was estimated by determining the employee in such random sample who had the median 2017 base salary (or equivalent for hourly employees).
-Base salary (or equivalent) amounts were annualized for any employee who had less than a full year of service during 2017.
-In determining the median employee, we used the applicable average exchange rates for the month of October 2017.
-There has been no change in our employee population or employee compensation arrangements since that median employee was identified that we believe would significantly impact our pay ratio disclosure.
-For providing the median employee's annual total compensation in U.S. dollars, we used the applicable average exchange rate for all of 2018.
+For purposes of this disclosure, our "median employee" was estimated using a simple random sample statistical sampling technique, pursuant to which we and each of our consolidated subsidiaries worldwide selected every seventh employee listed on their first payroll register for the month of October 2020.
+Based on such random sample of our employees, and using the 2020 base salary (or equivalent for hourly employees) for each employee in such random sample as reflected in our payroll records, the median employee was estimated by determining the employee in such random sample who had the median 2020 base salary (or equivalent for hourly employees).
+Base salary (or equivalent) amounts were annualized for any employee who had less than a full year of service during 2020.
+In determining the median employee, we used the applicable average exchange rates for the month of October 2020.
+For providing the median employee's annual total compensation in U.S. dollars, we used the applicable average exchange rate for all of 2020.

 Director Compensation.
 Our directors who are not employees of Contran or one of its subsidiaries or affiliates are eligible to receive compensation for their services as directors.
-The table below reflects the annual rates of their retainers for 2018.
+The table below reflects the annual rates of their retainers for 2020.

-2018 Director Retainers
+2020 Director Retainers

 Each director \$25,000

+\$25,000

 Chair of the board \$50,000

-Chairman of our audit committee and any member of our audit committee whom the board identified as an "audit committee financial expert" (provided that if one person served in both capacities only one such retainer was paid) \$45,000
+Chairman of our audit committee and any member of our audit committee whom the board identified as an "audit committee

+financial expert" (provided that if one person served in both capacities only one such retainer was paid) \$45,000

 Other members of our audit committee \$25,000

 Members of our other committees \$5,000